Diseases & Conditions

 - Disease-modifying anti-rheumatic drugs (DMARDs) are used to slow the progression of rheumatoid arthritis.
 Drugs like methotrexate, sulfasalazine, and hydroxychloroquine are commonly prescribed.

-In addition, biologic DMARDs like etanercept (Embril) and adalimumab (Humira) may reduce the body's overactive immune response.
+In addition, biologic DMARDs like etanercept (Enbrel) and adalimumab (Humira) may reduce the body's overactive immune response.
 Because there are many different drugs today for rheumatoid arthritis, a rheumatology specialist is often required to effectively manage medications.

 - Viscosupplementation involves injecting substances into the joint to improve the quality of the joint fluid.